jplusplus/rsf-index-2015/README.md

 make install
 ```

-You can now start serving static files with Grunt!
+You can now start serving static files with gulp!

 ```bash
 make run